JamieDStewart/JamieDStewart.github.io/_posts/2019-09-11-GBA-Dev-Hardware-Interrupts.md

 {% endhighlight %}

 ### Setting and Acknowledging Interrupts ###
 Now that we have a way to enable interrupts we need to be able to set those interrupts up to be triggered, and when triggered we need a way to acknowledge when these interrupts are handled.
+By 'handled' I mean a way for us to inform the system that the triggered interrupt has been dealt with.

 There are two 16 bit registers that are used to set and acknowledge interrupts.
 These are defined in GBATek as REG_IE (Interrupt Enable Register) 0x04000200 and REG_IF 0x04000202 (Interrupt Request Acknowledge).

 These defines could now be added into our newly created **gba_bios.h** file